Sohoton River Cruise To Mabini

 Talyan for sale in Mabini, Basey Samar

-My companion, a civil engineer who is also a lawyer and who is also one of the best party caterers in the region educated me that this root crop (yes, Talyan) is the one that's made into Binagol or Arasip.
+My companion, a civil engineer, who is also a lawyer, and who is also one of the best party caterers in the region, educated me that this root crop (yes, Talyan) is the one that's made into Binagol or Arasip.

-Huuu wow!
-New things learned!
-Especially the story of how much this root crop costs 'here-and-now' versus how much it would be out in Basey's market or even how much per kilo further out in Tacloban.
-Middlemen always make a killing.
-They buy it here (reason why they're laid out on the yard), brought to Basey proper or Tacloban, sold at ridiculously high prices, versus how much they purchased it here.
+Yep, middlemen always make a killing.
+They buy these here (reason why they're laid out on the yard), brought to Basey (or Tacloban), sold at ridiculously high prices, versus how much they got them here.

 At the barangay proper, I was glad to see there is even a "carinderia" in this remote a village!